stuartmaynes/stuartmaynes/content/heroku-terraform.markdown

 ```
 $ terraform apply
 ```
 An output similar to the one `plan` generates will be displayed in your terminal.
-This time however, Terrafrom will pause for input.
+This time however, Terraform will pause for input.
 ```text
 Plan: 5 to add, 0 to change, 0 to destroy.